 Consider three alternative numbers that may help inform a congregation.
 Rotating these numbers from week to week (in addition to the more traditional numbers) provides a more robust picture of church finances.

 People want to know their money is actually making a difference for the kingdom.
 With many Christian organizations constantly appealing for financial support, it is important that members understand why giving to their church matters.
 The church leadership should identify the number that best reveals the effects of God’s work through the church.
 For example, how many people in the city or around the world heard the gospel from this church?
 How many people were given financial aid through the benevolence ministry?
 In other words, inform the congregation of how giving to their church is advancing the church at large.
 This approach may help church leaders consider not only how much money they are spending, but also how effectively they are spending it.

 Sometimes it's only one third of the church that does the majority of the giving.
-With IRS statistics one can estimate the fraction of people’s income that is being given to the church.
-Try presenting this fact and encourage those who give a small percentage to consider increasing that percentage this year.
+Share this fact with your congregation and encourage those who give a small percentage to consider increasing that percentage this year.

 To highlight the need for more giving, the budgeted numbers could be supplemented with unmet needs.
 This would focus the reader’s attention on the unbudgeted projects that need financial support.
 For example, when a missionary is unexpectedly requesting support, put it out to the congregation for their consideration.
 This number may help people to realize that their church’s effect on the community is limited when vital funding is absent.
 This would also help show that even a budgetary surplus does not mean the church has all it needs to provide critical ministry.